Solar power in India: Gujarat

 Gujarat is one of India's most solar-developed states, with its total installed solar power generation capacity reaching 7,806 MW as of 30 June 2022.

 Gujarat has been a leader in solar-power generation in India due to its high solar-power potential, availability of vacant land, connectivity, transmission and distribution infrastructure and utilities.
 According to a report by the Low Emission Development Strategies Global Partnership (LEDS GP) report, these attributes are complemented by political will and investment.
 The 2009 Solar Power of Gujarat policy framework, financing mechanism and incentives have contributed to a green investment climate in the state and the targets for grid-connected solar power.

 The state has commissioned Asia's largest solar park near the village of Charanka in Patan district, the Gujarat Solar Park-1.
 The park is generating 345 MW by March 2016 of its 500 MW total planned capacity and has been cited as an innovative and environmentally-friendly project by the Confederation of Indian Industry.In December 2018, 700 MW Solar PV plant at Raghanesda Solar Park is contracted at ₹2.89/unit levelised tariff.

 To make Gandhinagar a solar-power city, the state government has begun a rooftop solar-power generation scheme.
 Under the scheme, Gujarat plans to generate 5 MW of solar power by putting solar panels on about 50 state-government buildings and 500 private buildings.

 It also plans to generate solar power by putting solar panels along the Narmada irrigation canals.
 As part of this scheme, the state has commissioned the 1 MW Canal Solar Power Project on a branch of the Narmada Canal near the village of Chandrasan in Mehsana district.
 The pilot project is expected to stop 9000000 litres of water per year from evaporating from the Narmada River.

+A 70 MW wind-solar hybrid power plant was commissioned in gondal.